Aberdeen Standard interview on CDC: May 2018

 the BBC Radio 4 Today Programme and have appeared on the BBC News at Ten & Channel 4 News.

-Amongst these notes, I was the first person to highlight the pension position of UK universities (2006), MPs (2008), the Coal Board (2008) and The Church of England (2010), as well as the impact of recent changes to public sector pensions.
+Amongst these notes, I was the first person to highlight the pension position of UK universities (2006), MPs (2008), the Coal Board (2008) and The Church of England (2010), as well as the impact of the 2015 changes to public sector pensions.

 I was also a consultant to the Accounting Standards Board on FRS17 and the International Accounting Standards Board on share options.